hriditabasu/NDA-Coursework-2526/README.md

 5. __Part 2.ipynb<br>__
 Solution of Part 2 (Spatial road networks).<br>
 Consists of 3 tasks: Task A, Task B and Task C.

+Instructions:
+1. Load the Jupyter notebooks 'Part 1' and 'Part 2' in Google Colab or Pycharm (or equivalent).
+2. Load the datasets from 'Datasets for Part 1' and 'Datasets for Part 2' in the same directory as the notebooks.
+3. Run the notebooks.